PatrickKyei/exception/_posts/2021-11-23-relationships-do-you-really-need-it.md

 You may ask yourself a critical question that many people never ask themselves.
 Do I Really Need Relationships?

-Invest in wonderful relationships – and I don't mean finding a companion or a marriage.
+Invest in meaninful relationships – and I don't mean finding a companion or a marriage.
 I'm talking about making genuine connections with friends, coworkers, mentors, bosses, peers, and anybody else you like and appreciate.

 > All of the studies indicates that the quality of our connections affects the majority of our pleasure in life.
 Having good friendships to depend on is a terrific approach to generate possibilities for yourself in life.
 So, if I were you, I'd be actively seeking out meeting new people and taking the chance of expressing myself with them.